indiana-nikel/dsci-project/README.md

 ##### src

 The directory to hold all source code files (.py, .R, .sh, etc.).
-Can be organized further to separate files based on coding language at user discretion.
+Currently separated by `python`, `r`, `sql`, and `shell`, all corresponding to their appropriate languages.
+Can be organized further upon user discretion.

-##### doc

-The directory to hold all documents relating to the data science project.
-This can include, but is not limited to, manuals, library dependencies, references, and reports.

 ##### img